 JASA holds regular meetings which are an opportunity for members to hear interesting speakers and discuss Jane Austen, browse the library and shop at the Regency Fair.
 Meetings are held in locations around Australia.

 All Sydney meetings are held at the Uniting Church Hall, 7 Lord Street, Roseville NSW unless otherwise indicated.

-Please note that this event will be for JASA members only.
+Please note that this event has now been cancelled.

 - 5:00 PM

 Discovering Philadelphia’s Story: Researching the Life and Times of Jane Austen’s Remarkable Aunt, Philadelphia Hancock - Jan Merriman

 Philadelphia Hancock was Jane Austen's father's older sister.
 Hers is a remarkable story: orphaned, sent to live with relatives, served as a millinery apprentice in London, and then packed off to India with ‘the fishing fleet’ to marry and then to fall in love.
 Jan Merriman presents a talk on her exploration of Philadelphia's life and its connection to Austen's works.